StellarisCommands.com

 Examples

-Here are examples of how to use goto.
+Here is an example of how to use goto.

 This command would move your camera to the location of X = 10 and Y = 25 in the game.